 Patrick Kearney is an independent teacher in the lineage of Mahāsī Sayādaw.
 He has practiced Buddhist meditation for 40 years and has taught for more than 25 years.
 Patrick trained extensively in both Insight and Zen Meditation and has a particular interest in the original teachings of the Buddha.

 Emma Pittaway teaches an open ‘natural awareness’ approach that emphasizes meditation as a way of being in the world, based on her training in the Burmese Mahāsī and Shwe Oo Min lineages.
-Inspired by the Buddha and his followers, who lived and meditated in the forest, she draws on the natural world to support her practice.
+Inspired by the Buddha and his followers who lived and meditated in the forest, she draws on the natural world to support her practice.
 She is the principal insight teacher at the Kuan Yin Meditation Centre in Lismore, NSW.
+Her primary teacher and mentor is Patrick Kearney.

 Retreat booking information will be available in 2025